quantshah/cv/index.md

 - Research and development in deep learning model optimization techniques: quantization, pruning, and neural architecture search.
 - Optimize models for edge devices, working with hardware like Qualcomm NPUs and NVIDIA GPUs.
 - Develop and implement new methods for model optimization, including LLM optimization for edge hardware.
-- Conduct workshops on model optimization techniques for deep learning engineers at various companies and coordinate research and pilot projects.
+- Collaborate on model optimization with engineers at customer companies within pilot projects.
+- Drive and lead research projects on deep learning model optimization with external partners.

 ### **Xanadu Quantum Technologies, Canada** | *May 2023 – Present*
-**Research collaborator in the Quantum Machine Learning group of Dr. Maria Schuld**
+**Research collaborator within Quantum Machine Learning**

 - Exploring the feasibility of quantum machine learning (QML) to solve real-world problems.
 - Co-authored a benchmarking paper evaluating 9 quantum models with 200,000 executions on an HPC cluster, prompting critical discourse in QML research.
 [Blog](https://pennylane.ai/blog/2024/03/benchmarking-near-term-quantum-algorithms-is-an-art)
+- Co-authored a paper on developing a method to train quantum generative models scaled upto 1000 qubits [link](https://arxiv.org/abs/2503.02934).
 - Collaborating on scaling quantum models for HPC implementation with National Energy Research Scientific Computing (NERSC).

 ### **Chalmers University of Technology, Sweden** | *Oct 2018 – Sep 2023*